sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-anatomy.md

 > Description - is used to help viewers identify the purpose of the template

+#### Transforms

 ```
   "Transform" : [
     "transformName1"
   ],
 ```

-> Transform - Is a directive for cloudformation (at runtime) to take the entirety of whats supplied and run through one or more custom, or AWS managed macros.
+Is a directive for cloudformation (at runtime) to take the entirety of whats supplied and run through one or more custom, or AWS managed macros.
 In the above example, there must be a custom macro (pre-defined lambda function) defined as "transformName1", which will return a result to cloudformation on changeset operations.
 Futher information [here]({{ site.baseurl }}/technical-series/cloudformation-macros-transform)

+#### Parameters

 ```
   "Parameters" : {